wp-plugins/search-meter/readme.txt

 == Installation ==

-1. Upload `search-meter.php` to the `/wp-content/plugins/` directory
+1. Just install the plugin as usual - in WordPress 2.7 and higher you can simply upload the search-meter.zip file.
+For older version, unzip & upload to the /wp-content/plugins/search-meter directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' section in WordPress

 == Frequently Asked Questions ==